|Day||Walk Type||Start Time||End Time|

 Why do I have to book?
-Because we restrict the number of participants to 20.
+Because we restrict the number of participants.
 It is not a herd experience.
 We want to get the comfort level of the group right.
 Get some group chemistry, get people meeting and interacting with their fellow group members (if they want t0), get some group intimacy.
-For that, a maximum of 20 is ideal.
+For that, “seminar-size” – 20 people or thereabouts – is ideal.

 How do I book?
 Click on the Eventbrite link here

 Is it possible to book a private Virtual Kensington Tour?
 Yes, of course.
 Just get in touch with us here at London Walks.
 Email: email@example.com Tel.
 020 7624 3978